 At the time, though, he was recently married and looking for a more stable source of income.
 Upon being introduced to the mortgage business by an acquaintance, he dove in out of necessity.
 Success at the job came easily, but compared to being involved with music and the music industry, satisfaction was elusive.
 One day, he learned that a friend and craftsman who’d previously worked on his amp had acquired Mojo Musical Supply, an amplifier parts company based in California, and was relocating the entire business to Winston-Salem.
 After work one day, Daniel stopped by to see the new operation; his friend wound up offering him a job on the spot.
 Recalls Daniel, “I came aboard with the expectation that I would take a reduction in pay, but [they would] teach me circuit design.
-So I went and poured over Linear Electronics books, how to design power sections, things like that.
+So I went and poured over electronics books, how to design power sections, things like that.
 Between that and the continued experience of dealing with other reputable builders, that’s how I cut my teeth.”

 In addition to supplying parts for new and vintage amplifiers, Mojo would contract to ghost-build amplifiers for many reputable brands.
 Daniel was exposed to the different philosophies of circuit design while talking to the engineers who were building these amps.
 He apprenticed under one of the Mojo owners, whom Daniel considered to be an electronics genius.
 This tutelage taught him many of the finer details of custom amplifier design and construction.

 A few years later, Mojo decided to relocate further east across North Carolina (the operation is currently based in Burgaw, not far from Wilmington), and as Daniel’s wife’s employer had a branch in Wilmington, the Kleins decided to make the move as well.
-Eventually he realized that he wanted to go out on his own, and with his electronics skills and the help of two silent partners whom he knew from his time with Mojo, in 2005, Port City Amplification was born.
+Eventually he realized that he wanted to go out on his own, and with his electronics skills and the help of two silent partners whom he knew from his time with Mojo.
+Port City Amplification was born.